The Newspaper Press Fund (Journalists' Charity)

 - Journalists working in the UK

-- UK journalists working overseas for UK organizations
+- UK journalists working overseas for UK organisations

 - Coverage extends to Ireland